How Do You Measure Leadership? Are you a good leader?

 After 6 months doing technical interviews and sending the best engineers to Y Combinator companies (and interviewing the founders and CTOs at the top 25), we’ve analyzed our data.
 There are broad trends, but also a lot of unpredictability.
 Key takeaways include: 1.
 This is what Elon Musk, Tony Hsieh and other successful business leaders ask job candidates.
 Bernard Marr sur Twitter : "Job Interview: The 5 Questions YOU Must Ask...
 This is Why People Leave Your Company.
 Comment j’ai bousillé ma vie en quittant mon emploi en entreprise pour créer ma start-up rêvée.
 Trésorerie, trésorerie, trésorerie.

 The 10x developer is NOT a myth.
 Last night, I tweeted the following: I'm confused by the claim that "10x" or "rockstar developers" are a myth.

-Are star athletes, artists, writers, and, uh, rock stars, a myth?
+Are star athletes, artists, writers, and, uh, rock stars, a myth? — Yevgeniy Brikman (@brikis98) September 29, 2013 I got tons of replies and questions, but Twitter is an awful medium for discussion, so I'm writing this blog post as a follow-up.
 Why Generation Y Yuppies Are Unhappy.
 Say hi to Lucy.

 He is Managing Director of Formula Capital and has written ten books.
 His latest books are I Was Blind But Now I See and 40 Alternatives to College.
 You can follow him on Twitter @jaltucher.]
-I’m pretty mediocre.
-Particularly as an entrepreneur.
 Work.
 The Post-Employee Economy: Why Sky-High Profits Are Here to Stay - Conor Sen. The end of the age of consumption and the decreasing need for labor are more related than you think Reuters Robots have come to destroy our way of life, just as we saw in Terminator 2: Judgment Day, though not as we expected.